GaloisInc/dioptra/README.md

 ## Checking the installation

-The easiest way to check that the installation proceeded as expected is to enter the `examples` directory and run `./run_examples.sh`.
+The easiest way to check that the installation proceeded as expected is to run `./run_examples.sh estimate`.
 If this produces a series of reports without error, you are ready to use Dioptra.

 ## Using Dioptra